kamilsss655/ESPRI/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: "[BUG] Please use a title that makes sense"
+name: Bug report
 about: Create a report to help us improve
-title: ''
+title: "[BUG] Please use a title that makes sense"
 labels: bug
 assignees: ''